-Sometimes these are desirable, such as when creating star trail photographs, but otherwise they’re a nuisance.
+Sometimes these are desirable, such as when creating star trails photographs, but otherwise they're a nuisance.
 You want to take exposures that are minutes long, with no trailing, thus producing much more detailed and colourful images.

 What can a star tracker do?